shyheimbatts/osticket-prereqs/README.md

 <p>

-**Task 3** - Click the Microsoft Edge Web to open up the web browser inside of the VM(osTicket).
-From here, Copy and Paste this URL→ osTicket-Installation-Files.zip
+**Task 3** - Click Microsoft Edge to open up the web browser inside of the VM(osTicket).
+            **Step 1** From here, Copy and Paste this URL→ osTicket-Installation-Files.zip to download the installation files and unzip them onto the desktop.
 </p>